 It didn’t hurt and she used three sticks of it, she said it worked as it turned my cervix grey.
 It doesn’t last forever but its stemmed the tide and I’m not in pain now.
 I like to think that I have an exciting silver-plated cervix now.

-After the silver nitrate treatment, you cannot put anything in your vagina for a week as it will literally burn through it.
+After the silver nitrate treatment, I was advised not to put anything in my vagina for a week as it will literally burn through it.
 So obviously no sex, not even with a condom.
 Strangely, I didn’t have a period for quite a few weeks afterwards which is unusual, so maybe my vagina was slightly in shock.
-Also, silver dust comes out of you.
+The thing they didn’t tell me was that silver dust would leak out of me – so be prepared for that as it can happen for up a week post treatment.

 This is just my experience and you should go on whatever method of contraception is right for you.
 If you have any problems like I’ve described then visit your doctor and they will be able to sort you out.
 I suffered with it for so long so I would recommend getting it sorted out asap and then you can figure out the best course of action to take.